-If you have seen some suspicious behaviour at the company you work at, you will want to know the answer to the question ‘how do you report theft in the workplace?’
+If you have seen suspicious behaviour at the company you work at you will want to know the answer to the question ‘how do you report theft in the workplace?’

 You do not want to find yourself in a difficult situation.
 With either your colleagues or your boss over a situation that you got involved in.

 If you ever find yourself in a situation where you think you may have seen something illegal taking place at work, it is a good idea to keep in mind the following advice and tips.